• Skip to primary navigation

 Instructions

-1. Beat together butter and cream cheese till smooth.
+• Beat together butter and cream cheese in a large bowl till smooth.
 Beat in sugar.
 Add egg, vanilla, and extracts.
 Mix well.
 Stir in the flour and baking powder.

-3. Place on lightly greased cookie sheets.
-Make an indentation in each one using the back of a Tablespoon.
+• Place on lightly greased or silpat lined cookie sheets.
+Make an indentation in each one using the back of a teaspoon.

-4. Bake at 350Β° for 10-12 minutes.
-Cookies won’t brown.
+• Bake at 350° for 10-12 minutes.
+Cookies won't brown.
 Remove from oven and use the spoon to press down the indentation again.

-6. Mix coconut with a couple of drops of green food coloring in a small bowl with a lid.
+• Mix coconut with a couple of drops of green food coloring in a pint sized mason jar with a lid.
 Cover and shake till coconut is tinted green.

 Filed Under: Dessert: Cookies, Easter, Easter Recipes, Recipe Index Tagged With: coconut, cream cheese